csci5117s23/project-2-booktok/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

-* At first, we attempted to retrieve the data using the Yelp API to search restaurants, but due to a CORS error, We ended up using the Google Maps search API, which I believe was the primary cause of our time being wasted.
+* At first, we attempted to retrieve the data using the Yelp API to search restaurants, but due to a CORS error, We ended up using the Google Places API, which I believe was the primary cause of our troubles.

-*
-*
-*
+* We also experienced CORS errors using the Google Places API and later figured out that we had to use Google's Places Library, which is meant for client-side applications.

 Which (if any) device integration(s) does your app support?